ajbrackman/RockLabTutorials/docs/LaserNavigation.rst

 Requirements
 =============

 #.
 Well-lit PPL image with recognizable and notated mineral grains for use as a map.
+A digital image on a laptop or tablet is ideal.

 ..
 Tip:: Take note of the shape of the edges of your sample, a thorough understanding of its orientation in the sample holder will speed this process up significantly.